-Born in Ottawa, Ontario in 1941, Anka sang in a church choir as a child, also studying the piano and music theory.
+Born in Ottawa, Ontario on 30 July 1941, Paul Albert Anka sang in a church choir as a child, also studying the piano and music theory.
 At high school he sang in a vocal trio called the Bobby Soxers.
 He recorded his debut single, I Confess at the tender age of 14.
 In 1957 he went to New York City with $100 from his uncle and recorded Diana.
 At the time, Anka’s precocious love song was believed to be about his love for his one-time babysitter, but in 2005 he admitted it was about a girl in church.

 Written by: Paul Anka